Pawcharz/knee-osteoarthritis/experiments.md

 "Learning epoch" means number (starting from 0) of epoch at which accuracy got higher than 57.442% by at least 5% (> 62.442%)

-I will be testing each method (training model) for no more than 50 epochs
+Each method (training model) was tested for no more than 50 epochs

 | Method     | Learning epoch | dropout variable | regularization param (L2) |
 | ---------- | -------------- | ---------------- | ------------------------- |